 This completes the proof of Theorem \ref{lemma5}. \end{proof}

-This bound shows that, not only there exists a graph that suppresses selection against the $UST$ (which is an amplifier in the 1-graph setting), but it also does that with great success.
-In fact for any mutant with constant $r$ arbitrarily large, its fixation probability is less than exponentially small.
+This bound shows that not only there exists a graph that suppresses selection against $S_n$ (which is an amplifier in the single-graph setting), but it also does that with great success.
+In fact, the last row of the above expression shows that for any mutant with constant $r$ arbitrarily large, its fixation probability is less than exponentially small.

-In view of the above, the following result implies that the fixation probability in our model cannot be approximated via a method similar to \cite{D14}. \begin{theorem}[Bounds on the 2-graphs Moran process] There is a pair of graphs $G_R, G_M$ such that the fixation probability $f_{G_R, G_M}$ is $o\left(\frac{1}{a^n}\right)$, for some constant $a>1$, when the relative fitness $r$ is constant.
-Furthermore, there is a pair of graphs $G_R', G_M'$ such that the fixation probability $f_{G_R', G_M'}$ is at least $1-O\left(\frac{1}{n}\right)$, for constant $r>0$. \end{theorem}
+In view of the above, the following result implies that the fixation probability in our model cannot be approximated via a method similar to \cite{D14}, because the lowest fixation probability among all pairs of graphs is less than exponentially small in the input size of the graphs. \begin{thm}[Bounds on the two-graphs Moran process] There is a pair of graphs $G_R, G_M$ such that the fixation probability $f(G_R, G_M)$ is $o\left(\frac{1}{a^n}\right)$, for constant $a>1$, when the relative fitness $r$ is constant.
+Furthermore, there is a pair of families of graphs $G_R', G_M'$ such that the fixation probability $f(G_R', G_M')$ is at least $1-O\left(\frac{1}{n}\right)$, for constant $r>0$. \end{thm}

 \begin{proof} See Theorem \ref{lemma1} and proof of Theorem \ref{lemma5}. \end{proof}